 - The Downstream Reach: This reach extends from Vista Narrows past Wadsworth.
 Several (5) floodplain restoration projects have already been done on this reach, partially funded by Flood Project funds.
 Future projects may involve protecting a limited number of properties from slightly greater flooding caused by the project in the Reno area as well as possible future channel or floodplain restoration projects.

 The current project is projected without US Army Corps of Engineers participation thus several elements have been modified and streamlined especially within the Meadows Reach compared with past plans.
 The goals and flood protection remain the same between this plan and what is currently projected to be built.
 The difference is in the “means” more levees and wide berms and less floodwalls to reduce costs and improve environmental and aesthetic value.
-To understand the differences, compare the past Flood Protection Plan of 2016 (download plan) to the current plan (fact sheet, brochure, and map available soon).
+To understand the differences, compare the past Flood Protection Plan of 2016 (download plan) to the current plan.

 Project Cost / Financing